Fraan-Lab/Excel-Projects/Hotel Reservations/README.md

 ## Data Processing

 [ENG] In Power Query, non-numeric characters in the room_type_reserved field were eliminated by replacing these non-numeric values with empty spaces, thus making it easier to plot this field later.
+Then, the transformed dataset was loaded into Microsoft Excel in order to start summarizing and analyzing this data in a new sheet named Pivot_Tables.

 [ESP] En Power Query se eliminaron caracteres no numéricos en el campo room_type_reserved reemplazando dichos valores no numéricos por espacios vacíos, de esta manera posteriormente se facilita graficar este campo.
+Luego, el conjunto de datos transformados se cargaron a Microsoft Excel con la finalidad de comenzar a resumir y analizar estos datos en una nueva hoja nombrada Pivot_Tables.

 ## Analysis & Vizualization